 Safe Driving Habits

 No amount of safety features can protect a driver as effectively as his or her own driving habits.
 To that end, it is important for drivers to always be aware of their surroundings.
 Drive defensively to avoid risks posed by other drivers.
 Never drive faster than is safe and prudent for your current conditions.
 Use particular caution in school zones, near day care facilities, and anywhere else children are likely to be present.
-(Children tend to make unpredictable movements which drivers are not always able to easily avoid.)
+Children tend to make unpredictable movements which drivers are not always able to easily avoid.

 Never allow your attention to be diverted from the road by a smartphone or other technology.
 Friends and family members should speak up when a driver’s behavior is not safe.
 While this can be an uncomfortable discussion, it is one that can save lives.
 Create a calm atmosphere of discussion in which no one is accused of being a “backseat driver."
 Distraction is a serious problem in Florida, accounting for thousands of crashes and hundreds of deaths annually.
-If you're the driver, know whatever it is can wait.
+If you're the driver, know whatever that it is can wait.